STATEMENTS

 Alterations

 "Alterations" explores the California front yard garden as a midcentury cultural phenomenon.
-Often considered a banal or mundane space, the front yard is also a cultural space, a container of history, an outward expression of aspirations and ideals.
+Often considered a banal or mundane space, the front yard garden is also a cultural space, a container of history, an outward expression of aspirations and ideals, predominantly maintained by immigrant labor.
+On daily walks, Waters encountered remnant forms of mid-century landscaping - shrubs and trees altered and maintained to fit the lines of the suburban built environment.
+The constant cutting of this plant life by Latino day laborers revealed a desire to domesticate nature, to bring order to landscapes where unkempt wildness might otherwise prevail.

 Portraits of Stumps